interimblue/idp/README.md

 ![scraper_architecture](markdown-images/scraper_architecture.png)

 The scrapers request the lastest posts and comments from each platform, since it is not possible to download all historical data.
-Web scraping itself is usually about collecting the latest incoming information, rather than accessing historic records.
-Once the web scraping starts, the script will collect sweep a certain amount of latest posts will collect e.g. all top 50 new posts in a subreddit.
+In this case we were interested in collecting the latest incoming information, rather than accessing historic records.
+Once the web scraping starts, the script will collect  a certain amount of latest posts will collect e.g. all top 50 new posts in a subreddit.
 This number is adujstable, and should be based on the intervals between scrapes.
 It is important to note that running the script once will do one single scrape, of all boards / subreddits listed.
 Once the script has acquired the information from one subreddit, it will iterate through to the next subreddit until all subreddits have been visited.
 Once the list has been completed, the script will terminate.

 Due to this, the script needs to be run at regular intervals to continually gather the latest posts of a period of time (days, weeks, months).
 To automate the requests, I used a built-in Unix scheduling tool called Cron.
 A Cron job is simply a command that tells the computer to do something (e.g. run a python script) at a certain time or at regular intervals.
 It is the standard tool for automating the running of scripts to perform tasks in the OS, not just web scraping.

 To ensure that this all worked uninterrupted, instead of runnning this all from my local machine, I deployed these scripts onto an Amazon AWS EC2 Linux instance, which I left running for the duration of the scrape.
 The files (data and log files) were also stored locally on the EC2 file system.
 Once the scraping period was completed, I downloaded all files onto my local machine using SFTP (a recommended tool for this is FileZilla - https://filezilla-project.org/)

-## Second Wave: HTML Archive Scraping of 4Chan, 8Kun

-The first wave was live, during the period of intended data collection, June - August 2020, the second was a retroactive scrape, which was done due to issues with the first wave.
-The issues were that the API of 4chan seemed to have provided extremely little in the way of content over the 8 week period (50Mb in total).
-Also for 8kun, the HTML scraping for similar reasons was not as successful.

-However, it turns out that there exist archives / historical records of 4chan and 8kun posts, whose URLs are structured and easily scrapable.
-So I wrote new web scrapers in python, this time directly scraping the HTML and downloading the actual web pages for the latest content.

-For this reason, threre are 2 different types of web scrapers for 4chan and 8kun.